GBGodea/messenger/readme.md

-JWT token verification and user authentication added first Just the backend part for now
+JWT token verification and user authentication added first<br>

+Just the backend part for now